 - Mix the cornstarch and 1/4 cup cream until it forms a paste.

-- Add the cream and cornstarch paste into the slow cooker.
+- Add the 1 cup cream and the cornstarch paste into the slow cooker.
 Gently mix, season lightly with salt & pepper.

 - Return the meatballs to the slow cooker.

 - Cover & cook on high for a further 15-30 minutes or until thickened.